 54%

-54 % of LGBTQ population lives in states that have hate crime laws covering sexual orientation and gender identity
+54% of LGBTQ population lives in states with hate crime laws that enumerate both sexual orientation and gender identity

 2%

-2 % of LGBTQ population lives in states which explicitly interpret existing hate crimes law to include sexual orientation and/or gender identity
+2% of LGBTQ population lives in states with hate crime laws that enumerate sexual orientation and explicitly interpret the law to include gender identity

-17 % of LGBTQ population lives in states with laws that do not cover sexual orientation or gender identity
+16% of LGBTQ population lives in states with hate crime laws that do not cover sexual orientation or gender identity

 4%

-4 % of LGBTQ population lives in states with no hate crime laws
+4% of LGBTQ population lives in states with no hate crime laws at all

 Consistent, accurate data collection about hate crimes is vital for understanding the scope of violence, trends over time, and what measures are effective (or ineffective) in combatting hate crime.
-Currently, 30 states and D.C. have laws requiring some degree of state-based data collection about hate crimes.
 Importantly, data collection requirements can include more or fewer categories (e.g., sexual orientation) than the state’s main hate crime law, and data collection requirements can exist even in states without a hate crime law (e.g., Indiana).
-The below map shows both what states require hate crimes data collection, and of those states, which specifically require data collection about hate crimes based on sexual orientation and gender identity.
+The map below shows both what states require hate crimes data collection, and of those states, which specifically require data collection about hate crimes based on sexual orientation and gender identity.

-• State requires hate crime data collection, including for crimes based on sexual orientation (8 states)
+State requires hate crime data collection, including for crimes based on sexual orientation

-• State requires hate crime data collection, but does not mention crimes based on sexual orientation or gender identity (5 states)
+State requires hate crime data collection, but does not mention crimes based on sexual orientation or gender identity

 *Note: Indiana does not have a hate crime law, but it does require data collection about hate crimes, including based on sexual orientation.
 Kentucky’s hate crime law includes hate crimes based on sexual orientation, but it does not require data collection about hate crimes based on sexual orientation.
 Utah’s hate crime law includes hate crimes based on both sexual orientation and gender identity, but it does not require data collection about hate crimes based on either category.